 Unlike passenger aircraft, drones don’t carry huge reserves of fuel, which means they can’t stay in the air for long.
 A drone’s battery limits how long it can fly for, 20 to 30 minutes of flying time is fairly typical, but some cheaper drones may only be able to stay aloft for 5 minutes.

 Budget is always an issue when making any purchase decision, but you should look for the drone that gives you the highest flight time and lowest wait for the battery to charge so that you can fly again.

-But no matter how long the flight time is on your drone, it’s a good idea to purchase some extra batteries and keep them charged when you go out flying.
+But no matter how long the flight time is on your drone, purchasing some extra batteries and keeping them charged when you go out flying is a good idea.
 That way, when your drone does run out of power, you can simply swap the battery and double your flight time.

-Note: If you do run a drone’s battery to exhaustion, let the drone rest for at least 10 minutes after you swap in a new battery.
+Note: If you do run a drone’s battery to exhaustion, let the drone rest for at least 10 minutes before you swap in a new battery.
 This will prevent the motors from overheating.

 Availability of Spare Parts

 Anyone who’s owned a car will be familiar with the concept of spare parts.
 So, as a general rule, the more popular the drone, the more widely available spare parts will be.

 Make no mistake; you’ll need spare parts.
 Because machines wear out through use, and even a relatively minor crash can damage parts of your drone.

 Choosing a device that has spare parts readily available will reduce the cost of ownership and ensure that your drone spends more time in the air and less time in the shop.
 It might even be a good idea to purchase a few spare parts at the same time as you get your drone so that you have them when you need them.

 Some of the most important spare parts include the landing gear, propellers, batteries, motors, and controllers.